adossantos91/CLOCResultsMailer/README.md

  # Final notes

- I am well aware that this is a far cry from a properly secured implementation of this script, this is just for demonstration .
+ I am well aware that this is a far cry from a properly secured implementation of this script, this is just for demonstration.